Summit County man sentenced for felony sexual abuse | Gephardt Daily

 “The resolution of the case was possible because of the courage and resolve of the crime victim,” the statement says.
 “Throughout this case, (the victim) has been represented by an experienced lawyer and the prosecution team has consulted with her regarding the evidence and proceedings.”

-The victim and her her lawyer agreed with and consented to the resolution, the statement says.
+The victim and her lawyer agreed with and consented to the resolution, the statement says.

 “The alternative was to present the case to a jury,” said County Attorney Margaret Olson.
 “This would have required hours — if not days — of excruciatingly painful testimony by the survivor of Mr. Wrona’s crimes and would have subjected her to cross-examination on that testimony.
 The testimony and details of the crimes would then have become public.